PropertyTechnology/PT-WebForm/README.md

 ```
 The type of property listing - valid values are 'let' or 'sale'.

-To send a sales viewing lead  - {type : 'sale'}
+To send a sales viewing lead  - {kind : 'sale'}
-To send a lettings viewing lead - {type : 'let'}
+To send a lettings viewing lead - {kind : 'let'}
 ```

 `enforced_leads`, optional